Who are we?

 When you join our Bikeability Club or receive our news updates.

 We will handle your personal information (such as your name, email address and local authority) including personal information that your parent/ guardian fills in for us to provide you with our news updates in line with any preferences you have told us about.

 When we send you our news updates because you have opted-in to receive them, we rely on your consent to contact you.
 You can unsubscribe from our updates at any time by clicking the unsubscribe link at the bottom of any of our emails, by emailing DPO@bikeabilitytrust.org or by logging into your account via the portal and updating your subscriptions.

 When you attend one of our events or a third party event we also attend.

 When you attend one of our events (including our awards nights) or we meet you at a third party event (including virtual events via video conferencing providers including Zoom), we will usually collect your name, address, email address and phone number.
 At our own events we collect this information because it’s in our legitimate interests to know who’s attending our events; and at third party events, we collect this information because it is in our legitimate interests to promote our business.

-We process your personal information for this purpose because we have a legitimate interest to ensure our business can be continued by the buyer.
-If you object to our use of your personal information in this way, the buyer of our business may not be able to provide services to you.
+We process your information for this purpose because we have a legitimate interest to ensure the programme can be continued by the successor.
+If you object to our use of your information in this way, the successor may not be able to work with you.

 - Business partners, suppliers and subcontractors, such as Campaign Monitor who we use to hold data submitted to the Bikeability Club.
 Campaign Monitor is based in the US however we ensure measures are in place to safeguard the transfer of your personal data.

 - Promotional events and marketing organisations.
 We do not sell data for marketing purposes, but may share your data with an event organiser including where we run workshops with co-presenters.
 We will always tell you before (usually on the event registration form) and you will be given the chance to opt-out before we do this.